 § 723a.
-Homeland
+Homeland Security.

-- (2) Organization and administration of the Department of Homeland Security. - (3) Functions of the Department of Homeland Security relating to the following: - (A) Border and port security (except immigration policy and non-border enforcement). - (B) Customs (except customs revenue). - (C) Integration, analysis, and dissemination of homeland security information. - (D) Domestic preparedness for and collective response to terrorism. - (E) Research and development. - (F) Transportation security.
+- (2) Organization and administration of the Department of Homeland Security. - (3) Functions of the Department of Homeland Security relating to the following: - (A) Border and port security (except immigration policy and non-border enforcement). - (B) Customs (except customs revenue). - (C) Integration, analysis, and dissemination of homeland security information.

+- (D) Domestic preparedness for and collective response to terrorism.

+- (E) Research and development.

+- (F) Transportation security.

 This committee was established in the 109th Congress (sec.
 2(a), H. Res.
 5, Jan.
-4, 2005, p. \\).
-For debate (and material submitted during debate) that may edify the reader on the jurisdictional issues surrounding the new committee, see January 4, 2005, p. \\.
-The Speaker announced that the referral of measures in the 108th Congress to the Select Committee on Homeland Security would not constitute precedent for referral to this committee (Jan.
-4, 2005, p. \).
+4, 2005, p. --).
+For debate (and material submitted during debate) that may edify the reader on the jurisdictional issues surrounding the new committee, see January 4, 2005, p. --.
+The Speaker announced that his referral of measures in the 108th Congress to the Select Committee on Homeland Security would not constitute precedent for referral to this committee (Jan.
+4, 2005, p. --).

-In the 107th Congress the House established a Select Committee on committees to which the Speaker referred a bill establishing the department and to report its recommendation to the House on such bill.
+In the 107th Congress the House established a Select Committee on Homeland Security (H. Res.
+449, June 19, 2002, p. § 723b.
+Former Select 10722).
+Its mission was to develop recommendations Committees on Homeland Security. on such matters that relate to the establishment of a department of homeland security as may be referred to it by the Speaker and on recommendations submitted to it by standing committees to which the Speaker referred a bill establishing the department and to report its recommendation to the House on such bill.
 It was terminated after final disposition of the specified bill (Nov.
 25, 2002, p.
 23433).
 In the 108th Congress the House reestablished a Select Committee on Homeland Security (sec.
 4, H. Res.
 5, Jan.
 7, 2003, p.
 11).
 Its mission was to develop recommendations on such matters that relate to the Homeland Security Act of 2002 (P.L.
-107-296) as may be referred to it by the Speaker; to conduct oversight of laws, programs, and Government activities relating to homeland security; to conduct a study of the operation and implementation of the Rules of the House, including rule X, with respect to homeland security; and to report its recommendations to the House by bill or otherwise on matters referred to it by the Speaker and to report its recommendations on changes to House rules to the Committee on Rules.
+107-296) as may be referred to it by the Speaker; to conduct oversight of laws, programs, and Government activities relating to homeland security; to conduct a study of the operation and implementation of the Rules of the House, including rule X, with respect to homeland security; and to report its recommendations to the House by bill or otherwise on matters referred to it by the Speaker and to report its recommendations on changes to House rules to the Committee on Rules by September 30, 2004.